microsoft/virtualnodesOnAzureContainerInstances/Docs/PatchNotes.md

 # Summary of what was changed in each new release

 ## Chart Versions:
+### 1.3208.25082901
+- Update K8s Binaries to 1.32.08 🎊
+  - **IMPORTANT NOTE:** Previous 1.30.* virtual nodes releases have no regressions being used with 1.30, 1.31, and 1.32 AKS... **but** 1.32.* virtual nodes requires being run on 1.32.* AKS for full functionality.
+Please update your AKS cluster to 1.32.* before upgrading your virtual node helm install to this version!
+[More details on compatibility as well as versioning are being documented here!](/Docs/VersionCompatibility.md)
+- Scrubbing secrets that were previously being locally logged 🧼
+- Fix for /stats/summary API from Kubelet 🗽
+- Added ARM endpoint override to allow virtual nodes to be used in non-public Azure clouds 🤐
+- Ingesting security patches and dependency updates 🔐

 ### 1.3012.25080101
 - Update to use new file / mount propagation sidecar 🚃
 - Ingesting security patches 🔐